Security Announcement Barracuda Email Security Gateway Appliance (ESG) Zero-Day Vulnerability

 General Data Protection Regulation (GDPR)

-Our right to integrity is a human right.
-Just as we have the right to lock our front door to protect ourselves from burglars, we have the right to privacy online.
-We decide whom we want to welcome into our house.
+We are entitled to the fundamental right of integrity, which encompasses the right to privacy.
+Just as we lock our front doors to prevent unauthorized access, we have the right to decide who gains entry into our virtual spaces.
 The EU Charter of Fundamental Rights stipulates that everyone in the EU has the right to protect their personal data and get access to data collected and the right to have it rectified.
 But new technology has eroded this human right, and companies continuously collect data for their own purposes.

 Consistency & Increased Security